What is a spiral?

 is called parabolic spiral or Fermat's spiral.

-run from outside to inside.
-They generally run to the centre, but they
+the spirals run from outside to inside.
+They generally run to the centre,

-the distance from the origin.
-The radius of curvature is opposite proportional
+grows with the distance from the origin.
+The radius of curvature is opposite

 Half circle spirals